Prof Claire Whitehead

 I am an experienced and enthusiastic teacher who believes passionately in the role that the teaching of modern foreign languages and literatures has to play in opening up our understanding of other cultures, as well as of our own.

 In the Russian Department, I frequently coordinate and teach on our Beginners' Language modules (RU1001 and RU1002), as well as teaching literature, grammar and translation on various other modules from first- to final-year.
-My research-related teaching focusses on three Honours modules: RU3022 The Nineteenth-Century Russophone Novel; RU4142 The Fantastic in Nineteenth-Century Russophone Literature; and RU4144 Russian Crime Fiction, as well as our core postgraduate modules: RU5011 and RU5013 New Approaches to the Russophone Literary Canon.
-More broadly in the School, I contribute to various Comparative Literature modules, including CO2002 Journeys (Dostoevskii's Winter Notes on Summer Impressions), as well as CO4028 Great Works and their Adaptations.
+My research-related teaching focusses on three Honours modules: RU3022 The Nineteenth-Century Russophone Novel; RU4142 The Fantastic in Nineteenth-Century Russophone Literature; and RU4144 Russian Crime Fiction.
+More broadly in the School, I contribute to various Comparative Literature modules, including CO2002 Journeys (on which I teach Dostoevskii's Winter Notes on Summer Impressions).

 Selected publications